CATL

-Contemporary Amperex Technology Co., Limited (CATL) is a Chinese battery manufacturer and technology company founded in 2011 that specializes in the manufacturing of lithium-ion batteries for electric vehicles and energy storage systems, as well as battery management systems (BMS).
-CATL is the biggest EV and energy storage battery manufacturer in the world, with a global market share of around 38% and 36.5% respectively in 2025.
-It is headquartered in Ningde, Fujian province.
+Contemporary Amperex Technology Co., Limited, (CATL) is a Chinese battery manufacturer and technology company founded in 2011 that specializes in the manufacturing of lithium-ion batteries for electric vehicles and energy storage systems, as well as battery management systems (BMS).
+CATL is the biggest EV and energy storage battery manufacturer in the world, with a global market share of around 37% and 36.8% in 2022 and 2023, respectively.
+It is headquartered in Ningde, Fujian province, where it maintains its flagship manufacturing hub.

 History

 CATL was founded in Ningde, which is reflected in its Chinese name (宁德时代 'Ningde era').
 The company started as a spin-off of Amperex Technology Limited (ATL), a previous business founded by Robin Zeng in 1999.
 ATL initially manufactured batteries for portable devices based on licensed technology.
 In 2005, ATL was acquired by Japan's TDK company, but Zeng continued as a manager for ATL.

 While the Chinese government started subsidizing EVs in 2009, ATL had set up an R&D division for EV batteries.
 In 2011, A group of Chinese investors, led by Zeng and vice-chairman Huang Shilin, spun off the EV battery operations of ATL into the new company CATL after acquiring an 85% stake.
 Former parent TDK retained its 15% stake in CATL until 2015.
 Zeng has applied management styles of TDK and Huawei to his company.